slazy-ai/slazy-vscode-docs/README.md

 Slazy creates a browsable index from your project contents such as git commit comments, documentation and code symbols, then allows you to browse and navigate through all the assets related to a keyword from the index.

-**Note : The development is still at an early stage and some features are not fully operational especially on project with lots of commits.**
+**Note : The development is still at an early stage and some features are not fully operational especially on projects with lots of commits.**

 Slazy should work with any language supported by Visual Studio Code, and has been tested with : Javascript, Typescript, Python and Java.